parisodlab/dry-guide/docs/github.md

 ![github flow](img/github_flow.png)

 The following 8 steps can be done on the command line or with a GUI.
-Below I will show the basic `git` commands for managing a repo on the command line, for more help you can find the slides from Code club at `~/Dropbox/AndersenLab/LabMeetings/CodeClub/20210326_KSE/20210326_slides.key`
+Below I will show the basic `git` commands for managing a repo on the command line.

 !!!
 Note
 	When you are maintaining a project repo that only you are updating, it is *less important* to follow the GitHub Flow with creating short-lived branches.
 However, if you are developing/maintaining code that other people will use and/or working collaboratively this is an **essential** skill to master.